Skip to content

 Step 5: Operationalize and iterate

-At this point, you have the tasks and order of operations mapped out for a content format.
+You listed the tasks and mapped the order of operations for a content format.
 Now, implement it as a repeatable process.
 Create a mechanism to track and manage the tasks as they get done and ensure everyone has what they need to do their part.

-• Revisit the original table that notes special circumstances and variations that require extra steps.
+• Revisit the original table that notes exceptional circumstances and variations that require a different set of steps.

 Cover image by Joseph Kalinowski/Content Marketing Institute